rachelgoff/FSND2/projects/capstone/05_what_to_eat/README.md

 #### POST '/dishes'
 - Requires **Admin** authentication.
 - Creates a new dish in the existing dish collection.
+- No request arguments are required.
+- Data in the body is required.
-- Returns an object with an object of newly added dish and a successful message.
+- Returns a newly added dish and a success message.
-- No arguments required.

 ##### Exmaple request:
 `POST /dishes`